whiskyechobravo/kerkoapp/README.md

 This section presents two approaches to getting started with KerkoApp: running from a standard installation of KerkoApp, or running from a Docker container pre-built with KerkoApp.
-You may choose the one you are more comfortable with.
+You may choose the one you are most comfortable with.

 ### Standard installation